 The development of gene-editing product candidates is capital intensive.
 We expect our expenses to increase in connection with our ongoing activities, particularly as we continue the research and development of, initiate preclinical studies and clinical trials for and seek marketing approval for our product candidates.
-In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution are not the responsibility of Bayer, Vertex or other future collaborators.
+In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution to the extent that such sales, marketing, manufacturing and distribution are not the responsibility of Bayer, Vertex or other future collaborators.
 We may also need to raise additional funds sooner if we choose to pursue additional indications or geographies for our product candidates or otherwise expand more rapidly than we presently anticipate.
-In addition, relative to prior years when we were a private company, we expect to incur significant additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate certain of our research and development programs or future commercialization efforts.

-As of December 31, 2019, and 2018, we had cash of approximately \$943.8 million and \$456.6 million, respectively.
-In November 2019, we completed an offering of an aggregate of 4.9 million common shares, which were sold at a price to the public of \$64.50 per share for aggregate net proceeds of \$294.4 million, which were net of equity issuance costs of \$20.7 million.
-With our cash on hand as of December 31, 2019, we expect cash and cash equivalents to be sufficient to fund our current operating plan through at least the next 24 months.
+As of December 31, 2020, and 2019, we had cash, cash equivalents and marketable securities of approximately \$1,690.3 million and \$943.8 million, respectively.
+With our cash, cash equivalents and marketable securities on hand as of December 31, 2020, we expect cash, cash equivalents and marketable securities to be sufficient to fund our current operating plan through at least the next 24 months.